awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers-subscribing-ami-private-offer.md

-# Subscribing to an AMI Private Offer<a name="buyer-private-offers-subscribing-ami-private-offer"></a>
+# Subscribing to an AMI private offer<a name="buyer-private-offers-subscribing-ami-private-offer"></a>

  The panes and configuration options available for your AMI private offer depend on the contract that you negotiate\.
 The following image shows the private offer page layout for AMI private offers and a brief description of each of the areas that you might negotiate with the product vendor\.